Graph and wreath products of cellular automata: -cancellation and unique visits

-\begin{remark} In the case of $\Z^2$, in a precise sense an ``optimal'' sequence of sets to apply it to are discretized balls whose boundaries eventually contain arithmetic progressions in every rational direction, namely this forces $t$ to give a set $H \ni \{(0,0)\}$ in the limit which contains the predecessor set $N$ of $(0,0)$ in some translation-invariant total order of $\Z^2$ -- this is the best we can do since $t$ could plausibly always force translates inside any such set $N$. \qee \end{remark}
+\begin{remark} Of course one can apply the argument we used to get horoballs to finite sets other than balls.
+In the case of $\Z^2$, in a precise sense an ``optimal'' sequence of sets to apply it to are discretized $\ell^2$-balls whose boundaries eventually contain arithmetic progressions in every rational direction, namely this forces $t$ to give a set $H \ni \{(0,0)\}$ in the limit which contains the predecessor set $N$ of $(0,0)$ in some translation-invariant total order of $\Z^2$ -- this is the best we can do since $t$ could plausibly always force translates inside any such set $N$. \qee \end{remark}

+\begin{remark} Having a non-recurrent point can be stated in many ways.
+First, it is immeidately equivalent to having a point that is isolated in its own orbit.
+Second, if $G$ is an infinite group, let $X_{\leq 1} = \{x \in \{0,1\}^G \;|\; \sum x \leq 1\}$ be the \emph{sunny-side-up} subshift on $G$.
+Say a system is a \emph{subquotient} of another if it is a factor of a subsystem.
+Now, it is not difficult to show that having a sunny-side-up subshift as a subquotient is equivalent to having a point that is isolated in its orbit. \end{remark}

-\begin{example} There is a strongly faithful subshift without a sunny-side-up subquotient.
+\begin{example} There is a unique visits subshift where no point is non-recurrent.
 For example the Cantor's dust $\Z^2$ subshift \cite[Figure~1c]{Sa20} has this property.
 On the other hand, consider any $\Z^2$-subshift obtained as the orbit closure of a discretization of a rational line in direction $\vec v$ (see \cite[Figure~1b]{Sa20}, but consider a rational continuation).
-Such a subshift is not strongly faithful (as it is not even faithful), but for any generating set whose convex hull has no edge in direction $\vec v$ (up to orientation), there are points that visit $[1]$ (the clopen set of drawings that hit the origin) just once in a horoball. \qee \end{example}
+Such a subshift does not have unique visits (as it is not even faithful), but for any generating set whose convex hull has no edge in direction $\vec v$ (up to orientation), there are points that visit $[1]$ (the clopen set of drawings that hit the origin) just once in a horoball. \qee \end{example}